jic5247/ExtendedToDo/README.md

 * [x] 1.
 (Suggested) Persisted the todo items into SQLite instead of a text file
 * [x] 2.
 (Optional)  extended the basic ListView to ExpandableListView
 * [x] 3.
 (Suggested) Improved style of the todolist items with a custom adapter (ExpandableListAdapter)
 * [x] 4.
 (Suggested) Added support for completion due dates for todo items (display within listview item, editable)
 * [x] 5.
 (Optional)  Did Better implememnt for editing text than suggestion by using Use "ExpandableListView"
 * [x] 6.
 (Optional)  Added support for selecting the priority of each todo item (display in listview item, Spinner, Seekbar)
 * [x] 7.
 (Optional)  Improved the UI / UX, tweaked colors and backgrounds (drawable)
 * [x] 8.
-(Optional)  Implemented drag and drop to make the item's order changable for ExpandableList
+(Optional)  Implemented drag and drop to make the item's order changable for ExpandableList (Only found a example for ListView, there is no suitable example online so far like my implementation)

 Notes: